 I am 22-years old.
 Born in Eastern Slovakia, I have been living in Aberdeen for a few years now, and recently finished my undergraduate degree in History at the University of Aberdeen.
 I have recently joined the PATH project organized in liaison with Four Pillars and Grampian Regional Equality Council.
 The goal of the project is to raise awareness and visibility of marginalized groups, focusing on LGBT+ people and ethnic minorities.

-Jennifer Johnstone (She/They) – Volunteer Coordinator
+Jennifer Johnstone (She/They) – Training Coordinator

 Linda Reid (She/Her) – Volunteer Coordinator

 Micah Daigeaun (She/Her) – Funding Manager